|Professional Development News|

 Step 4: Write your teacher or contact your online coordinator AS SOON AS you notice anything wrong.
 Don't assume it's your fault and above all don't try to hide your confusion.
 Online teachers sometimes can't see the same screen their students see.
 This is a big problem because they might THINK you can view something you can't .
 Also there may be technical issues with your equipment or a site they ask you to use and they can give you a fix or a new link.

 Don't skip steps.
 Are you remembering to check off your lesson progress on your printed calendar every day like I told you in step 3?
 If not, you MUST!
 In a live class, you have someone to yell at you (well, nicely nag you) and get you back on task, in an online class, your teacher can't see you and remind you so the calendar becomes your nag.
 It is a good idea to add the due dates to your google calendar so you can set notifications and text reminders to come to your phone.
 I set multiple reminders for important dates.

 Step 6: CHECK YOUR GRADES.
 You should have found the place where you can view upcoming assignment due dates and graded work.
 Check that tab every class period to make sure you're on track.
 If a grade is low, go back to step 4.
 You should contact your teacher unless it is totally clear to you where you messed up and how to fix it going forward.
 If they aren't helpful check with online tutorial and gaming sites.
 They might have fun ways to master the content so you can get back on track.
 Try Khan Academy tutorials or language apps like Duolingo

-* a special section for students who have trouble with step 5. if you have difficulty making yourself work here are a few tips:
+* Tips for students who have trouble with step 5.

 Offer yourself a reward for getting all your work done each week